 While a surgical procedure certainly counts as one of your options, it is by no means the only one.
 Even though those who promote surgery seem to make an effort for it to sound that way.
-Most of them explain it in a way that makes surgery your only choice, as if it was a ‘life or death’ scenario.
+Most of them explain it in a way that makes surgery your only choice as to if it was a ‘life or death scenario.

 We have to strongly disagree.
 The most important thing you should do if you find you are diabetic (or even prediabetic), is to start consulting with your doctor at once, learning how to properly take care of yourself.

 The good news is that it’s not difficult at all to get started, and once you’re on that ‘healthy lifestyle‘ train, you won’t want to get off.
 The best part?
 If you do it properly and stick to it, you’d be able to handle your diabetes without the daily shots and mediation.